A Nightmare on Elm Street 4: The Dream Master: Plot

-In 1988, a year after the events of the previous film, Kristen, Kincaid, and Joey have been released from Westin Hills and returned to their normal lives.
+A year after surviving Freddy Krueger's killing spree at Westin Hills Psychiatric Hospital, (Note: As depicted in A Nightmare on Elm Street 3: Dream Warriors (1987)) Kristen Parker, Roland Kincaid, and Joey Crusel have been released from Westin Hills and returned to their normal lives.
 However, when Kristen dreams that she is in Freddy's old boiler room, she summons Joey and Kincaid into the dream, fearing that Krueger might be back.
 Joey and Kincaid, disgruntled, insist that Freddy is gone.
 The next day, Kristen meets with her boyfriend, martial arts enthusiast Rick Johnson, and their friends—Rick's shy and quiet sister Alice, Sheila, an asthmatic genius, and Debbie, an athletic girl who dislikes bugs.

 Kristen has become popular, while Kincaid and Joey are considered outcasts in school.
 Kincaid and Joey confront Kristen at school for pulling them into her dream and tell her that their days of dream hopping are over, and she might end up bringing Freddy back by mistake.

 That night, Kincaid falls asleep and awakens in a junkyard, where Freddy has been accidentally resurrected.
-Though Kincaid puts up a good fight, and unable to contact Kristen to pull him out of the nightmare, Freddy kills him.
+Though Kincaid puts up a good fight, unable to contact Kristen to pull him out of the nightmare, Freddy kills him.
 Joey is up late watching TV and listening to music but eventually falls asleep.
 He awakens to a Playboy model swimming in his waterbed until she morphs into Freddy, pulls him into his waterbed, killing him as well.
 Kristen is heartbroken to learn that Kincaid and Joey are dead, feeling guilty that she could not save them realizing Freddy is back to finish the three of them off.
 At dinner, she realizes with horror that her mother has put sleeping pills in her meal because Kristen has not been sleeping.
 She tries to resist but eventually falls asleep.
 As the last of the Elm Street children, Freddy taunts her into summoning one of her friends into the dream so that his torment can begin anew.
 She summons Alice, and Freddy throws Kristen into his boiler.
 Before she dies, Kristen transfers her dream power to Alice.
 When Alice and Rick arrive at Kristen's house, they find her bedroom on fire and discover that she has burned to death.